aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 **Exercise 3.** Solve the problem of a body in free fall using the RK4 method.

-**Exercise 4.** Solve again the equation of the harmonic oscillator using the RK4 method and show that the solution is not blowing up.
+**Exercise 4.** Solve again the equation of the harmonic oscillator using the RK4 method and show that the solution is not blowing up (choose an appropraite time step).